 We recognize that some nonprofits struggle with the decision to truly opt-in to Facebook fundraising.
 Whether concerns about protecting their brand or a simple reluctance to dedicate resources to social media fundraising, some nonprofits have chosen to ignore this fundraising channel.

-That said, we believe Facebook fundraisers are too valuable of an opportunity to overlook.
+That said, we believe Facebook fundraisers and Challenges are too valuable of an opportunity to overlook.

 Why?
 Because Facebook is one of the few no-fee online fundraising methods.

 Facebook doesn’t deduct any fees from nonprofit fundraisers held through the platform— so for nonprofits, Facebook fundraiser fees are effectively zero percent.
 Yes, you read that correctly!

 This doesn’t mean that the fees don’t exist— but rather, that Facebook will pay them on your behalf.
 But, don’t just take our word for it.
 Continue reading to explore the topic of Facebook fundraiser fees in full through the following points:

 Use the above navigation to jump to the section that piques your interest or continue reading to explore our guide to Facebook Challenge fees in full.
 Let’s dive in!